-Finally, there are numerous tools and theories that have been developed for one or the other representation, e.g., navigation tools and views on annotated source code [42, 26] or approaches to analyze feature interactions in feature modules [32, 46].
+Finally, there are numerous tools and theories that have been developed for one or the other representation, e.g., navigation tools and views on annotated source code [43, 26] or approaches to analyze feature interactions in feature modules [33, 46].
 With an integration and automated refactorings, we can reuse them for either representation.

-7 Related Work
+7. Related Work

-There are five fields of related work: (1) extracting features from from legacy applications, (2) refactoring preprocessor code into physically separated code, (3) refactoring from physical to virtual separation, (4) composition order, and (5) type-checking SPLs.
+There are five fields of related work: (1) extracting features from from legacy code, (2) refactoring preprocessor code into physically separated code, (3) refactoring from physical to virtual separation, (4) composition order, and (5) type-checking SPLs.

-First, there is a group of approaches that begin with a legacy application and turn it into an SPL by identifying and extracting features.
-The key difficulty lies in locating the code that belongs to a feature, known as feature location or aspect mining [38, 14], and not in the actual refactoring.
-Once, feature code has been identified there are additional questions regarding interacting or overlapping features, i.e., code fragments belonging to multiple features.
-For such situations models for multidimensional feature structures have been developed, most prominently lifters [39] and derivatives [32, 29], which all create additional feature modules that belong to complex feature expressions (e.g., $F \wedge G$).
-Our work builds on those results and underlying composition models (many of our refactorings create code fragments annotated with a conjunction of features), but focuses on automated refactoring of already separated code, not on locating and extracting new features.
+First, there is a group of approaches that begin with legacy code and turn it into an SPL by identifying and extracting features.
+The key difficulty lies in locating the code that belongs to a feature, a process known as feature location or aspect mining [39, 15], and not in the actual refactoring.
+Once, feature code has been identified, there are additional questions regarding interacting or overlapping features, i.e., code fragments belonging to multiple features.
+For such situations, models for multidimensional feature structures have been developed, most prominently lifters [40] and derivatives [33, 30], which all create additional feature modules that belong to complex feature expressions (e.g., $F \land G$).
+Our work builds on these results and underlying composition models (many of our refactorings create code fragments annotated with a conjunction of features), but focuses on automated refactoring of already separated code, not on locating and extracting new features.

-Second, there are several related approaches to (partially) refactor virtually separated legacy applications into a physical separation.
-Especially in the field of aspect-oriented software development, there has been effort in transforming #ifdef statements in legacy C programs into aspects [1, 15, 40].
-The key concern is to understand existing preprocessor usage, e.g., classify what typical patterns exist and how they can be extracted [1, 15, 40].
-Many approaches eventually enforce disciplined annotations [11, 40] or parse code only partially, while ignoring undisciplined annotations [1].
+Second, there are several related approaches to (partially) refactor virtually separated legacy code automatically into a physical separation.
+Especially in the field of aspect-oriented software development, there has been effort in transforming #ifdef statements in legacy C programs into aspects [1, 16, 41].
+The key concern is to understand existing preprocessor usage, e.g., classify what typical patterns exist and how they can be extracted [1, 16, 41].
+Many approaches eventually enforce disciplined annotations [12, 41] or parse code only partially, while ignoring undisciplined annotations [1].
 Furthermore, these approaches usually do not consider alternative features.
-In contrast, our work does not aim at understanding all legacy applications, but we consider only SPLs with disciplined annotations.
+In contrast, our work does not aim at understanding all legacy code, but we consider only SPLs with disciplined annotations.
 Nevertheless, this enables us to guarantee that every possible disciplined annotation can be refactored.

 Third, refactorings from physical to virtual separation are rare, because most researchers regard a physical separation as the more desirable form.
-The only exception we are aware of is the work of Kim et al. [29], which discusses differences regarding ordering and type-checking for virtual and physical separation.
-In their work, they mention that they have mechanically transformed AHEAD projects into an annotated code base to create their case studies, but this transformation is not described in detail and alternatives were not discussed.
+The only exception we are aware of is the work of Kim et al. [30], who discuss differences regarding ordering and type-checking for virtual and physical separation.
+In their work, they mention that they have mechanically transformed AHEAD projects into an annotated code base to create their case studies, but this transformation is not formalized and alternatives were not discussed.

-Fourth, there have been discussions about the importance of the composition order in physically separated programs and whether the same program can be rewritten to use a different composition order [3, 29].
+Fourth, there have been discussions about the importance of the composition order in physically separated programs and whether the same program can be rewritten to use a different composition order [4, 30].
 With the notion of pseudo-commutativity there are transformations to switch the order of two features by changing their implementation but not their behavior (e.g., by introducing hook methods as in R.12).
-Interestingly, our refactorings corroborate this theory and can actually be used to perform pseudocommutative transformations: we can refactor a physically separated program in one order into a virtually separated one (which does not have a notion of order) and back to a physically separated program in any desired order.
+Interestingly, our refactorings corroborate this theory and can actually be used to perform pseudo-commutative transformations: We can refactor a physically separated program in one order into a virtually separated one (which does not have a notion of order) and back to a physically separated program in any desired order.